AdamboislevantFleury/CY-Path/README.md

 where %PATH_JAVAFX% is the path to the JavaFX module in your machine.

-You can also launch the game through Eclipse or IntellijIDEA by running the QuoridorFX.java class.

 # Improvements

 - Using a global servor so people can play on different machines